 The waters that run to Moreton Bay provide support important wildlife habitat, as well as drinking water for humans and stock, and supplies that support many industries.
 The Bay itself supports numerous industrial and aquaculture economies.
 A popular recreational boating destination, it is the starting point for one of Australia’s flagship yacht races, the Brisbane to Gladstone, and home to the southern hemisphere’s largest marina – Manly Marina.

 The combination of ocean waterflow and a series of off-shore barrier islands, causes lagoonal effects within the Bay.
 A tidal range of up to 2 metres (6.6 ft) and at times quite shallow depths, along with the lagoonal effects, allows a diverse range of marine plants to grow within the Bay.
-This flora supports a diverse range of fauna. (hyperlink to Flora and Fauna section).
+This flora supports a diverse range of fauna.
+(Flora and Fauna).

 The islands of Moreton, North Stradbroke, and South Stradbroke, and Bribie encompass the Bay, are popular holiday destinations as well as home to many.
 The less populated Russell-Macleay cluster of islands in the south of the Bay, Coochiemudlo Island, the uninhabited islands of Green, St Helena and Peel, and Bishop and Fisherman Islands, now part of the Port of Brisbane’s infrastructure, are also part of Moreton Bay.
 Moreton Bay contains almost 360 islands in total.